CommonWealthRobotics/bowler-kernel/design.md

 ### Hardware

 - A robot can be loaded from its config file and either a connection method (if connecting to the hardware) or simulator plugin (if connecting to a simulator).
+  - !
+RFC: Schema of a robot config file.
+    - Device resources in the robot config file need a flag that says whether they are allowed to fail discovery or not.
+By default, this is false, meaning that all device resources need to complete discovery without errors or else the entire discovery process fails.
+If it is true, and that device resources fails discovery, then the discovery process does not fail.
+This could be useful for competition robots where the user would rather the robot work with partial functionality rather than not work at all.
 - All hardware access must go through a robot (i.e., no direct access to hardware).
   - Scripts would not work in a simulator if they could directly access the hardware.
+- We should use most of the hardware layer from the previous version of the kernel.

+#### RPC

+- We should use the Bowler RPC protocol from the previous version of the kernel.
+  - Need to add support for asking the device its capabilities so that the kernel can figure out if it needs to upload a new program.

+#### Dependency Management

+- The kernel must be able to download the toolchain for the device specified in the robot config file.
+This is because of the [usability requirement](#usability).

+#### uC Code

+- The Bowler RPC protocol can handle dynamic definition of device resources, but including support for every possible device resource is not possible because uC's have limited space.
+Therefore, the kernel must be able to generate, compile, and flash C++ programs to the device.
+- The kernel must be able to determine if it needs to upload a new program to the device.
+It will do this by asking the device for its capabilities, which will include the supported device resources (see [RPC](#rpc)).
+If a device resource in the robot config file being loaded is not in the supported capabilities, then the kernel must generate, compile, and flash a new program to the device.

+### CAD

+- Use the existing JCSG API for now.

 ## Non-Functional Requirements